Back to Home

 Concerning Practices

-• Shares data with many third parties including advertisers and service providers
+• Shares data with third parties for advertising and analytics purposes (broad third-party sharing)

-• Collects extensive personal and behavioral data (listening history, device, location, payments)
+• Collects extensive personal and behavioral data (listening history, device, location, profile)

-• Uses data for profiling and ad-targeting (personalization and advertising)
+• Uses data for profiling and ad targeting (personalization and commercial use)

 Personal Data Types